filviu/blog/content/posts/2009/2009-12-01-bmp2h-converter-for-ks0108-glcd.md

 ---
 This is a converter I wrote with the graphics library for the PIC16F microcontrollers.
 Others work but this one works for sure.

-If you want to see the source code (I&#8217;m not particulary proud of it 🙂 )  drop a comment and I&#8217;ll send it to you.
+If you want to see the source code (I'm not particulary proud of it 🙂 )  drop a comment and I'll send it to you.

 If the bitmap is smaller than 128&#215;64 it will be left as is, if not it will be resized proportionally to 128&#215;64.